Jemoka/blag/content/posts/KBhrandomized_turing_machine.md

 | RP (one-sided error) | 1-2<sup>-n</sup> | 0              |
 | NP                   | &gt; 0           | 0              |

-RP is essentially "NP with a lot of witnesses"---you are really really certain (up to 1/2)
+RP is essentially "NP with a lot of witnesses"---you are really really certain (up to whatever probability you'd like, since [RP success amplifies](#rp-success-amplifies)).

 Notice that this makes...